simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 - **Citrix XenServer:** Citrix provides a two-tiered approach.
 The **open-source edition** of XenServer offers **basic features at no cost**, making it an attractive option for budget-conscious users.
 On the other hand, Citrix offers a **paid version** that unlocks additional features and access to **professional support services**.
 Organizations can choose the edition that aligns with their requirements and budget constraints.

 - **Hyper-V:** **Hyper-V** is a cost-effective choice for organizations already invested in the Microsoft ecosystem.
 It comes **included with Windows Server licenses**, eliminating the need for separate virtualization licensing fees.
-This integration streamlines costs for Windows-centric environments, enhancing overall cost-efficiency.
+This integration simplifies costs for Windows-centric environments, enhancing overall cost-efficiency.

 - **Proxmox VE:** Proxmox VE adopts an **open-source model**, making it **free to use** for all users.
 This approach aligns with the platform's commitment to open and accessible virtualization.
 However, for businesses seeking **additional support** and assistance, Proxmox offers **optional support subscriptions**.
 These subscriptions can be valuable for organizations looking for professional guidance while keeping the core platform free.